romarcablao/cplusplus/project/README.md

 ### How it works?

-If you have an IDE like DevC++, you can open the `main.cpp` and compile it.
+If you have an IDE like DevC++, you can open the `app.cpp` and compile it.
 You can also compile and run the program using the code snippet below.
 Note that you should have `g++ library` installed on your machine for it to work.

 ```bash
     g++ -o app app.cpp      # compile